Latest updates

 Other management actions

-Investigations have found that PFAS contaminated sewage leaving the base is being discharged to the Forest Hill Sewage Treatment Plant.
-Defence will continue to work with Wagga Wagga City Council to resolve issues with PFAS at the plant.
+Investigations found that PFAS are leaving the base via sewer pipes and are being discharged to the Forest Hill Sewage Treatment Plant.
+The remediation works at the fire extinguisher training pad are expected to substantially reduce PFAS in this area.
+Defence will continue to work with Wagga Wagga City Council regarding these matters.

 Ongoing monitoring